webmastersmith/WGU_Cloud_Computing/D306_Azure_Developer_Associate_AZ-204/Azurre_Developer_AZ-204.md

   - region-agnostic. guaranteed for all operations regardless of region.
   - **default consistency level** effects **all Cosmos DB databases** in **Azure Cosmos DB account**.
   - **Strong**: Users are always guaranteed to read the latest committed write. request served concurrently.
-    - all regions confirm successful write before data is considered written. increases latency.
+    - all regions confirm successful write before data is considered written. increases latency. **lowest throughput**.
     - removes database regions that do not respond to write until they are back online.
   - **Bounded staleness**: read can lag(single region **5s**, multi-region **300s**) after write.
   - **Session**: single client can read-your-writes.
   - **Consistent prefix**: updates made as a batch.
-  - **Eventual**: no ordering guarantee for reads. replicas eventually converge.
+  - **Eventual**: no ordering guarantee for reads. replicas eventually converge. **greatest throughput**.
   - ![consistency levels](img/consistency_levels.PNG)
 - **Cosmos DB API**
   - if you want to migrate existing database into Cosmos DB.